 The Cowboys wideout was fined $14,650 for his actions, a hefty fine for seats that were probably given to him for free.
 According to the leagues' guidelines, any player who is not fully vaccinated can still attend sporting events, but they can only do so while sitting in a luxury suite.
 Unvaxxed athletes must also wear a mask and can around no more than ten people.

 Cooper attended the game with CeeDee Lamb, who himself is fully vaccinated.
-Before Coop's appearance at the Mavs-Warriors game, he, along with Trevon Diggs, attended the College Football Playoff Semifinal game on New Year's Eve, featuring their alma mater Alabama.
+Prior to Coops' appearance at the Mavs-Warriors game, he, along with Trevon Diggs, attended the College Football Playoff Semifinal game on New Year's Eve, featuring their alma mater Alabama.
 Unlike Cooper, Diggs is fully vaccinated.

 Only two days before his second appearance at American Airlines Center, Cooper attended another Mavs game, this time with rookie linebacker Micah Parsons.
-This would prove to be a bad decision as Parsons wound up in the league’s COVID-19 protocols, forcing him to miss the Cowboys' season finale against the Eagles.
+This would proved to be a bad decision as Parson wound up in the league’s COVID-19 protocols, forcing him to miss the Cowboys' season finale against the Eagles.